volom/LinguaPy/README.md

 add_word_input.py - adding new words by entering values to terminal windows.
 It works both with English and Russian words.

+brainstrom.py - the script consists training programs for practice vocabulary

 -------------------------------------------

 database - db_repo - linguapy.db